 1. Give Thanks for Everything Throughout the Day

-Those with a gratitude practice give thanks for everything, not just life’s biggest pleasures.
-Give thanks for everything you can think of each day, and you’ll find your life slowly begin to transform.
+Those with a gratitude practice give thanks for everything, not just the biggest pleasures in life.
+Give thanks for everything you can think of everyday, and you’ll find your life will slowly begin to transform.

-There’s nothing too small when it comes to gratitude.
+Nothing is too small when it comes to gratitude.
 A good night’s sleep.
 Warm, running water.
 A roof over your head.
 Food in your fridge.
 The unconditional love of your animals.
 Start to give thanks for everything throughout each day.
-You’ll likely discover there’s a lot more to be thankful for than you initially thought.
+You’ll likely discover there’s a lot more to be thankful for than you had thought.